ohsu-comp-bio/vrs_anvil_toolkit/README.md

 The above is an example using an example vcf.
 Replace the `--vcf_out` and `vrs_pickle_out` here with your desired output file path, where the output vcf can be BCF (`vcf.gz`) or VCF (`vcf`)

-**Terra**
-The command line utility supports Google Cloud URIs and running commands in the background to interop with Terra out-of-the-box.
-This is described in the CLI usage above.
-For an example notebook, see `vrs-anvil-demo.ipynb` on the `vrs-anvil` workspace.

 ### Contributing